-With so many running gear options on the market, figuring out what you do and don't need can feel a bit overwhelming.
-Are the $160 shoes better than the $130 pair?
+With so much running gear out there, figuring out what you need can be overwhelming.
+Are the $160 shoes really better than the $130 pair?
 Will you be too hot with a top layer?
-What's the best way to keep yourself safe from traffic on the road?
+How can you stay safe on nighttime road runs?
 These are all normal questions — especially for those new to running.

-Don't fret, though!
-Below you'll find our comprehensive running gear guide, which explains the various types of clothing and gear you might need and how to choose what's best for you.
+But don't worry!
+Below, you'll find our comprehensive running gear guide, which explains the various types of clothing, gear, gadgets and accessories you might need and how to choose what's best for you.

 - Cushion vs. minimal: Do you need added cushion and support under your feet or do you prefer a more minimalist feel?